arazmoazzemi/DevOps-Days/01-Day-Bash/bash.md

 ( command1; command2 )
 ```

-Here, command1 and command2 are executed in a subshell.
+The command1 and command2 are executed in a subshell.

 (( )) (Arithmetic expression): Double parentheses are used for arithmetic evaluation in Bash.
 They allow performing arithmetic operations and comparisons within them.
 For example: